melissa-sa/melissa/examples/heat_example/README.md

 </details>

-# Melissa Launcher
+# Configure Melissa Launcher

-Once the simulations are instrumented, they can be managed by Melissa.
+Once the solver  is instrumented, it can be managed by Melissa.
 Melissa Launcher can supervise the whole sensitivity analysis, as long as it knows how to interact with the machine and the solver.
 These informations are very specific to each environment.
 That's why each user have to provide Melissa the tools to launch the simulations, to check their behavior, and other useful operations, described in more details later in this page.
 This is done by giving the launcher some functions and variables through a python file.
 The file is usually called options.py.
 An empty template of this file is provided in `share/melissa/launcher/options.py`.
 This is not only a configuration file: it contains functions that will be loaded and executed by the launcher.
 The options supported by Melissa are predefined in this file.
 You must copy this file and modify it to meet your needs.
 There are three sets of variables to define, as dictionaries.